MaxDorris/Stocks-Analysis/README.md

   <img width="500" height="450" src=Resources/runtime_2017.png><img width="500" height="450" src=Resources/refactored_runtime_2017.png>
 </p>

-The refactored runtime was 470% faster than the original for 2017.
+The refactored runtime (right) was 470% faster than the original for 2017.

 #### 2018 Runtimes
 The 2018 runtimes for the original and refactored scripts are shown below: